 This is a delicious creamy soup – a real taste sensation!
-Whilst the main recipe does contain cheese, I have also created an equally delicious dairy free version too (below).
+Whilst the main recipe does contain cheese, I have also created an equally delicious dairy-free version too (below).

 “Cauliflower is nothing but a cabbage with a college education” Mark Twain

-Like it’s other cruciferous cousins, cauliflower is a rich source of many micronutrients (vitamins and minerals, especially folate and Vitamin C) and hurting with fibre.
+Like it’s other cruciferous cousins, cauliflower is a rich source of many micronutrients (vitamins and minerals, especially folate and Vitamin C) and bursting with fibre.
 It also contains glucosinolates (sulphur containing plant chemicals) many of which have been researched for their promising anti-cancer properties.
 The cannelinni beans add in some plant powered protein and additional fibre.
 The broth heals the gut and soul and the onion and garlic further supports immune function.

-- 1 large onion, peeled and finely diced
+- 1 large onion peeled and finely diced

-- 1 clove garlic, peeled and chopped
+- 1 clove garlic peeled and chopped

-- ½ large cauliflower, (approx. 400 grams), broken into florets
+- 400 g cauliflower (approx. ½ head), broken into florets

 - 3-400 ml bone broth (I used chicken), recipe here